★ Service brochure

 Add-on

-Each sport tracks different things.
-The right module turns "we play on Saturday" into a proper season record — fixtures, results, athlete histories — that builds over years rather than getting deleted at season end.
+Half of kids drop out of club sport between ages 11–14 and 15–19 (AusPlay).
+Kids stay engaged when they can see themselves getting better.
+The sport module turns "we play on Saturday" into a proper season record — fixtures, results, athlete histories — that builds over years instead of getting deleted at season end.

 What's inside